BAPTISM & CHURCH MEMBERSHIP

 To register for Infant/Child/Special Baptism:

-- Click here#We are sorry, all places for ICSB 3/2021 have been fully subscribed.
-Please consider ICSB 1/2022 to be held in March 2022.to access the online registration form.
+here#Registration for ICSB 3/2023 is now closed.
+The next ICSB - ICSB 1/2024 is scheduled on 17 Mar 2024.
+The online application form will open for registration from 28 Jan to 25 Feb 2024.to access the online registration form.
 The form must be accompanied with a copy of either parent’s Wesley Methodist Church membership certificate.

 Please note that those baptised as infant or children are not automatically members of Wesley Methodist Church.
 They will be enrolled as a Preparatory member of church.
 They may decide to be confirmed and received as full member of the church after their 16th birthday and completion of the Baptism and Membership Class.